Information for New Admits

 - Standard First Aid and Basic Life Support Certificates

 - Newfoundland and Labrador Pre-Placement Immunizations and Communicable Diseases Screening Form

 - Criminal Record Check and Vulnerable Sector Check

 All New Admits Should Register for Fall Semester Courses by the End of the First Week of August:

-All new admits are strongly encouraged to register for Fall semester courses by the end of first week of August.
+All new admits are strongly encouraged to register for Fall semester courses by the end of the first week of August.
 If you have not registered by this time, you will be contacted to discuss your intention to register.

 Non-Academic Complaint Policy & Procedures:

-Students may be required to attend clinical placements for “block” clinical courses outside of the city where they are enrolled for their nursing courses.
+Students may be required to attend clinical placements for “block” clinical courses outside of the municipality where they are enrolled for their nursing courses.
 “Block” clinical placements are those that involve full-time clinical placements, during which the student does not take classroom courses.
 Any travel and accommodation costs incurred during these placements will be the responsibility of the student.

 Required Resources for Students:

 Students are advised that specific resources (i.e. ATI) must be purchased for the program.
 ATI is an electronic resource, the cost of which is divided over the years of your program.
 In addition, students will be asked to purchase other items such as textbooks (electronic or hard copies), uniforms, and other tools/equipment that are a requirement in the program and may need to be purchased in Year 1 for use throughout the program.